Joy & Play

 Published on

 When life feels heavy, I’ve found that the smallest things can bring the biggest comfort.
-A leaf unfurling on my plant, the way the sky turns pink at sunset, the sound of rain against the window.
+A leaf unfurling on my plant, the way the sky turns pink at sunset, the sound of rain against the window, a great joke, a nice time with friends.
 These little sparks of wonder help me pause, breathe, and remember that beauty still exists alongside the struggle.

 I try to do at least one thing each day that makes me feel good, something just for me.
 I love starting the morning with stretches, sketching in my notebook, going for a walk, or taking a bike ride with Risette (my beloved bicycle).
-And more often than not, I take myself on little solo “dates”—a coffee, a museum visit, a wander through the city.
+And more often than not, I take myself on little solo “dates”, a matcha, a museum visit, a wander through the city.
 Simple pleasures that ancho

 Noticing the small, beautiful moments that spark gratitude